 For any manufacturer engaged in digital transition, the digitalization of energy is an issue of key importance.
 But what does this area cover?
 What role does the conversion of physical data into actionable digital prompts play in the move towards greater energy efficiency?

-How to define the digitalization of energy in industry?
+How would you define the digitalization of energy in the industrial sector?

 In its most widely-understood sense, digitalization is the conversion of a physical parameter into virtual data that can be processed on a computer.

 - Securely collecting physical energy data (temperature, pressure, speed, dimensions and product constraints, etc.); not only from industrial facilities, but also via external data sources (energy prices, weather information, etc.).

 - Converting physical readings into virtual data that can be processed on a local network, a computer or a machine.

 - Supplying data for analysis, both by energy engineers and by experts in data science.

 Digitalization is the first key milestone in the implementation of a digital energy management system.